pwfisher/zibo.core/manual/Core/Controllers.md

     $url = $this->getUrl('person.detail', array('id' => 5));

-See the [routing page](/wiki/page/Core/Routing) for more information.
+See the [Routing](/manual/page/Core/Routing) page for more information.

 ### Set A Download View